kube-nfv/kube-vim-api/openapiv2/gen/python/docs/ViVnfmApi.md

     image_query_filter_value = 'image_query_filter_value_example' # str |  (optional)

     try:
-        # This operation allows querying the information of software images in the image repository managed by the VIM.
+        # Software Image Management Interface Requirements: The Software Image Management interface produced by the VIM on the reference point Vi-Vnfm shall support querying information of software image(s) from the VIM.
 Result: As a result of this operation, the producer (VIM) shall indicate to the consumer (VNFM) whether or not it was possible to process the query
         api_response = api_instance.vi_vnfm_query_images(image_query_filter_value=image_query_filter_value)
         print("The response of ViVnfmApi->vi_vnfm_query_images:\n")
         pprint(api_response)